-- ♦ The "Principles for Financial Benchmarks Final Report ("IOSCO Principles")1" published by the International Organization of Securities Commissions in July 2013 sets out that Benchmark Administrators should publicly disclose the extent of their compliance with the IOSCO Principles on an annual basis.
-In light of this, JBA TIBOR Administration2 ("JBATA") is pleased to announce the results of self-assessment on whether the operational framework of JBA TIBOR (a collective term representing two financial benchmarks, i.e. Japanese Yen TIBOR and Euroyen TIBOR; the same shall apply hereinafter) has been developed and implemented in compliance with the IOSCO Principles (the self-assessment base date: March 31, 2024). - ❖ In consideration of the IOSCO Principles and international discussions aiming for the financial benchmark reforms at the Financial Stability Board ("FSB") and other bodies, JBATA implemented the First Phase of JBA TIBOR reform on July 24, 2017.
-Based on this reform and the progress in subsequent discussions, JBATA evaluates that the operational framework of JBA TIBOR has been developed and implemented in compliance with the IOSCO Principles. - ♦ While a remaining issue for Principle 7(Data sufficiency)3 recognized from a perspective of further enhancing the transparency, robustness, and reliability of JBA TIBOR, JBATA has decided on the permanent cessation of all tenors of Euroyen TIBOR at the end of December 2024,4 as outlined below.
-Therefore, JBATA plans to describe in the next self-
+- ❖ The "Principles for Financial Benchmarks Final Report ("IOSCO Principles")1" published by the International Organization of Securities Commissions in July 2013 sets out that Benchmark Administrators should publicly disclose the extent of their compliance with the IOSCO Principles on an annual basis.
+In light of this, JBA TIBOR Administration2 ("JBATA") is pleased to announce the results of self-assessment on whether the operational framework of JBA TIBOR (a collective term representing the financial benchmarks calculated and published by JBATA; the same shall apply hereinafter) has been developed and implemented in compliance with the IOSCO Principles (the self-assessment base date: March 31, 2025). - ❖ In consideration of the IOSCO Principles and international discussions aiming for the financial benchmark reforms at the Financial Stability Board ("FSB") and other bodies, JBATA implemented the First Phase of JBA TIBOR reform on July 24, 2017.
+Based on this reform and the progress in subsequent discussions, JBATA evaluates that the operational framework of JBA TIBOR has been developed and implemented in compliance with the IOSCO Principles. - ♦ While a remaining issue for Principle 7(Data sufficiency)3 was recognized from a perspective of further enhancing the transparency, robustness, and reliability of JBA TIBOR, JBATA considers that the issue has been resolved on the basis that the publication of all tenors of Euroyen TIBOR has permanently ceased at the end of December 2024.
+Therefore, as of the assessment base date, JBATA believes that there are no additional issues to be addressed under the IOSCO Principles.